 In contrast, electric cars are powered by electric motors that convert electrical energy from batteries into mechanical energy.
 These motors are remarkably simple in comparison to their gasoline counterparts, with far fewer moving parts.
 The result is a powertrain that is not only quieter and smoother but also more reliable and requires less maintenance.
 The simplicity of electric motors allows for innovative vehicle designs, including the possibility of multiple motors for all-wheel drive systems and precise torque vectoring.

 The efficiency of these two systems is also starkly different.
 Internal combustion engines are inherently limited by thermodynamic constraints and typically convert only about 20-30% of the fuel’s energy into useful work.
 Electric motors, on the other hand, can achieve efficiencies of over 90%.
-This means that electric cars can further on the same amount of energy, which is a crucial factor in the push for sustainable transportation.
+This means that electric cars can travel further on the same amount of energy, which is a crucial factor in the push for sustainable transportation.

 Despite the mechanical advantages of electric vehicles, there are still challenges to overcome.
 Battery technology is improving, but concerns about range, charging infrastructure, and the time required to recharge are significant barriers to widespread adoption.
 As battery technology advances and charging networks expand, these issues are gradually being addressed, making electric cars increasingly competitive with traditional vehicles.